chulminy/CIVE497-CIVE700/task/task7/README.md

 :star::star: **You need to install** [**vl_feat**](https://www.vlfeat.org/) **to solve the following problems 4, 5, and 6 for MATLAB users**

-:star::star: **For Python users, please install OpenCV to solve the following problems 4, 5, and 6 for MATLAB users**
+:star::star: **For Python users, please install OpenCV to solve the following problems 4, 5, and 6**

 ## Problem 4: Improved 3D Planar Measurement Tool (30 points)